splunk/addonfactory-ucc-generator/docs/quickstart.md

 pip install splunk-add-on-ucc-framework splunk-packaging-toolkit
 ```

+> Note: `splunk-packaging-toolkit` does not work with Python 3.10+.

 * Run `ucc-gen` and package it

 > Provide `--ta-version=<version>` parameter if this repository is not version controlled.